Doblhoff WNF 342

-The Doblhoff/WNF 342 was an early experimental tip jet helicopter designed and produced by Wiener-Neustädter Flugzeugwerke.
+The Doblhoff WNF 342 was an early experimental tip jet helicopter designed and produced by Wiener-Neustädter Flugzeugwerke.
 It was the first helicopter to take off and land using tip jets to drive the rotor.

 Design and development

 The WNF 342 is closely associated with an ambitious requirement issued by the German Navy that sought an aerial observation platform that would be suitable for use aboard not only relatively compact ships but even its extensive submarine fleet as well.
 Friedrich von Doblhoff, an Austrian designer and helicopter pioneer, opted to produce a response; work on the venture commenced in 1942.
-The Reichsluftfahrtministerium (RLM) (the German Reich Aviation Ministry) quickly took an interest in the venture, extending its support and financial backing for development.
+The Reichsluftfahrtministerium (RLM/Reich Aviation Ministry) quickly took an interest in the venture, extending its support and financial backing for development.

 The rotorcraft design produced by von Doblhoff featured a highly innovative propulsion system.
 While equipped with a conventional piston engine, this did not drive the main rotor in a traditional sense.
 It did drive both a compact rear-facing propeller (to provide airflow across its rudder and thereby directional control) and an onboard air compressor that supplied air (which was subsequently mixed with fuel) through the rotor head and hollow rotor blades to combustion chambers at the rotor tips.
 Known as tip jets, the ignition of this fuel-air mixture at the rotor tips provided all of the thrust to drive the main rotor.
 This arrangement avoided the torque problems that conventional rotorcraft needed to account for, and thus it could dispense with a tail rotor.
 One disadvantage of this approach was a relatively high rate of fuel consumption.

 Refinement of von Doblhoff's design in coordination with the German aircraft manufacturer Wiener-Neustädter Flugzeugwerke would lead to the WNF 342. von Doblhoff promoted the WNF 342 to perform various roles, including as a transport that he claimed would be capable of conveying up to six tons of cargo over medium distances at a low speed.
 Work on the project was pursued even as the Second World War entered its final years.